DrunkenUX/web-ethics-commitment/README.md

 #### If you're comfortable with Git

-Toward the bottom of the page in the `/src/index.md` file is a heading that says "Signed by".

-Below that is an ordered list.
+Look for the `/src/signatories.md` file and jump to the bottom of it.
+You'll find the file is an ordered list.
 Add your name to the bottom of that list with the next number, in the following format:  Name, Title, Organization.
 For example: `Jane Williams, CFO, Powerful LLC`.  *You are not required to list a company or job title if you are not comfortable with it.* In that case, just note it as `Jane Williams, self`.

 Links, emojis, and other formatting will be removed before publishing.